jiggy-ai/chatstack/README.md

 1. Import the `ChatContext` class.
 2. Create an instance of the `ChatContext` class with the desired configuration.
-3. Call the `user_message` method with the user's message text to get a response from the chatbot.
+3. Call the `user_message` or `user_message_stream` methods with the user's message text to get a response from the chatbot.

 Example: